Boregowda Bangalorige Banda

 Boregowda Bangalorige Banda is a 1970 Indian Kannada-language film written and directed by B. A. Arasu Kumar, and produced by S. Shivashankarappa, Kalleshappa, Devaramuni Shanmukappa, H. M. Jayanna and S. D. Umapathi under the banner Sri Mallikarjuna Enterprises.
 It stars Rajesh and Leelavathi; B. Vijayalakshmi and Srinath feature in supporting roles.
 The title of the film is based on an adage which describes the predicament of a small town man struck by the glamour and glitz of the city.

+Synopsis

+Boregowda leaves his quiet village for the bright lights of Bangalore.While the big city is exciting at first, he is quickly forced to face its high costs and harsh realities.
+Despite the tough struggles, he learns to adapt and successfully builds a secure, stable life for himself and his wife.